 By Ed Green, President and Founder of HOME

-In May 2003, Governor John Baldacci signed into law a complete overhaul of Maine's homeschool law.
-Since then, the law has provided great relief to homeschooling families throughout Maine.
-The process has been so easy that many of you have been wondering if you were neglecting something!
-Here is an outline of what is required.
+In May 2003, Governor John Baldacci signed into law a complete overhaul of Maine's homeschool regulations.
+Since then, the law has provided clarity and security to homeschooling families throughout Maine.

 The notice of intent must be filed, simultaneously, with the local school superintendent of your school administrative unit (you can find this address by contacting your town office) and with the Commissioner of Education at the Maine Department of Education in Augusta (find this address on the letter of intent forms).
 It must include: the full name, signature, and address of the parent or guardian, the full name and age of the student, the date home instruction will or did begin, a statement of assurance that instruction will be provided for at least 175 days annually and will cover the following subjects: English and language arts, math, science, social studies, physical education, health education, library skills, fine arts, Maine studies (in at least one grade between grades 6 and 12); and that the student(s) will demonstrate proficiency in the use of the computer (in one grade between grades 7 and 12). a statement of assurance that the parents will submit a year-end assessment.